Tundra Space

 Needle-free connector with neutral fluid displacement and without anti-reflux technology

-Placement of a needle-free connector with neutral fluid displacement and without anti-reflux technology on a long peripheral venous catheter.
+Placement of a needle-free connector with neutral fluid displacement and no anti-reflux technology onto a long PVC.

 PROCEDURE